scanari-ai/chat/README.md

 - **Custom Models**: Connect to any custom language model on you local environment through [Scanari-LLM](https://app.scanari.org).
 For detail, check the [Use Custom Models](#use-custom-models) section.
 - **Open Source and Customizable**: Build and customize your own AI-powered applications with our open-source framework.

-Scanari AI is a pioneering initiative that combines the robust backend capabilities of WebLLM with the user-friendly interface of NextChat.
+Scanari AI is a pioneering initiative that combines the robust backend capabilities of LLM with the user-friendly interface of NextChat.
 As a part of the broader Scanari.ai family, this project contributes to our mission of democratizing AI technology by making powerful tools accessible directly to end-users.
 By integrating with NextChat, Scanari AI not only enhances the chatting experience but also broadens the scope for deployment of self-hosted and customizable language models.

 ## Built-in Models

-Scanari AI natively supports WebLLM build-in models.
-You can find the full list [here](https://github.com/scanari-ai/web-llm?tab=readme-ov-file#built-in-models).
+Scanari AI natively supports LLM build-in models.
+You can find the full list [here](https://github.com/scanari-ai/chat?tab=readme-ov-file#built-in-models).

 ## Use Custom Models